 This is where it gets interesting.

-The Fireman: The Fireman is a flame shaped vibrator – and is a clever piece of kit.
+The Firefighter: The Firefighter is a flame shaped vibrator – and is a clever piece of kit.
 Placed flat against your vulva, it creates the kind of vibration I would class as capable of ‘getting you in the mood’.
 When you concentrate the nib of the flame in all the right places – wow.
 You’re in for a treat.
-What I enjoyed most about The Fireman is that it wasn’t too much all in one area.
+What I enjoyed most about The Firefighter is that it wasn’t too much all in one area.
 Sometimes if you concentrate too much vibration in sensitive areas, you can numb quite quickly to the sensation, and things can start to get sore.
 When used flat, it was a completely evenly distributed vibration.

-The Frenchman: This vibrator is probably the least like anything I’ve ever used before, so it took a little bit of getting used to, and some fiddling to figure out where it felt best.
+The French Lover: This vibrator is probably the least like anything I’ve ever used before, so it took a little bit of getting used to, and some fiddling to figure out where it felt best.
 It’s comprised of a silicone tube attached to the vibrate-y bit (hard to describe, have a look to see for yourself!), and when switched on, the thin silicone vibrates so hard it flicks up and down.
 This mimics the action of – you guessed it – the world’s most hardworking and eager-to-please tongue.
 I’ll say no more on this one, but I think I might just chuck men in the bin forever?

-The Tennis Coach: This little guy is the most similar to something I’ve used in the past, so I felt pretty confident this would be a winner.
+The Tennis Pro: This little guy is the most similar to something I’ve used in the past, so I felt pretty confident this would be a winner.
 With its curved head, I knew exactly where this one was meant to go (and yet, despite it looking like a classic sex toy, its tennis ball pattern and colouring made it so cute).
-Designed to be used both externally and internally, The Tennis Coach is a two-for-one when it comes different sensations.
+Designed to be used both externally and internally, The Tennis Pro is a two-for-one when it comes different sensations.
 This one used internally, combined with either of the other two toys, was – pardon the pun – a vibe.

 A Little Extra…